Boss to Coach Conversation 3 of 5

 Action Describe how you contribute to a team to get things done by identifying the domains where your strengths naturally sit.

-Download and complete the quick activity to identify the CliftonStrengths domains where you strengths profile sits.
+Download and complete the quick activity to identify the CliftonStrengths domains where your strengths profile sits.
 Look for your Top 5 strengths to see which domain/s they sit in.
 The domain that has most of your strengths will be an indication of your working preference/leadership style

 If your strengths are evenly spread across a number of domains, then choose the domain that most relates to you from watching the videos.
 Often, you can be in more than one domain